-There was a week from the time the Kennedy administration received the information that offensive missiles were being placed in Cuba on October 16th in 1962, to the time the 35th President of the United States, John F. Kennedy, announced that the United States had decided to blockade Cuba in order to obstruct the missile deployment from the Soviet Union.
+There was a week from the time the Kennedy administration received the information that offensive missiles were being placed in Cuba on October 16th in 1962, to the time the 35th President of the United States, John F. Kennedy, announced that the United States had decided to blockade Cuba in

+1 Associate Professor, Institute of Social Science, the University of Tokyo order to obstruct the missile deployment from the Soviet Union.
 This research focuses on those 'six days' of the US decision-making process.
 Its main purpose is to make clear how decision-makers in the Kennedy administration discussed how to cope with this unprecedented crisis and why they reached the conclusion that the president accepted.